Can I substitute regular rice for paella rice?

 While rice is traditionally used in paella, it is worth exploring alternative grains as substitutes to introduce unique flavors and textures to the dish.
 Grains such as quinoa, wheat berries, or even ancient grains like farro and spelt offer distinctive tastes and nutritional benefits.
 Incorporating these alternative grains can elevate your paella experience, providing new dimensions of flavor and varying levels of toothsome texture.
 Experimentation with grains beyond rice offers an opportunity to create a fusion of flavors, blending traditional paella elements with innovative grain choices.

-See also Can I cook paella rice on a grill?
+See also Can I add wine to paella rice?

 Expert Opinions: Chefs’ Perspectives on Substituting Regular Rice in Paella